-He has been invited to artist in residence programs around the world, such as the Cape Cod Modern House Trust in Wellfleet, USA; The Ars Aevi collection in Sarajevo; Beta-Local in San Juan, Puerto Rico; geoAIR in Tbilisi; Haus der Kulturen der Welt in Berlin; Saari residency of the Kone Foundation in Finland; the BOZAR in Brussels and the PAF in St. Erme, France.
+He has been invited to artist in residence programs around the world, such as the Cape Cod Modern House Trust in Wellfleet, USA; Beta-Local in San Juan, Puerto Rico; geoAIR in Tbilisi; Haus der Kulturen der Welt in Berlin (curator: Andre Lepecki) and most recently the Saari Residence of the Kone Foundation in Finland.

 article Turning Photography